Shahkzodjon98/yelp/README.md

 React – A JavaScript library for building user interfaces

-# My Yelp
+#  yelp-master

 Welcome to my project.
-It is My Yelp project.
+It is yelp-master project.

 ## Acknowledgements